 It's best to be somewhere at school to open your results, so you can get advice from your teachers if you need it.
 But you can always take them home to open them if you prefer.

-You might find there's a photographer from the local newspaper wanting to get snaps of celebrating (and commiserating) students.
-If you're camera shy and private, you might want to avoid the hustle and bustle.
+You might find there's a photographer from the local newspaper wanting to get snaps of celebrating students.
+If you're camera shy, you might want to avoid the hustle and bustle.
 If not, go and get your face in the paper!

-When you first look at your results, GCSE English and GCSE Maths are the key qualifications to look out for.
-In the GCSE number grading system a 4 is roughly equivalent to an old C and is likely to be requested as a minimum by schools and colleges if you want to move on to study at a higher level.
-Some courses may ask for higher grades so check carefully.
+When you open your results, GCSE English and GCSE Maths are the key qualifications to look out for.
+In the GCSE number grading system a 4 is likely to be requested as a minimum by schools and colleges if you want to move on to study at a higher level.

-If you missed out on the grade 4, especially if it's by a narrow margin, the first thing to do if you find you haven't passed one or both of them is to speak immediately to the head of the sixth form or college you hope to attend.
+If you miss your college requirements (especially if it's by a narrow margin) the first thing to do is to speak to the head of the sixth form or college you've applied for.